Cyber-Duck/Silverstripe-Google-Tag-Manager/docs/installation/README.md

 ## Configuring your container ID

-Add the following method to the Page_Controller in your Page.php file located in your code folder.
-Replace XXXXX with the ID of your container which you can get from the Tag Manager interface.
+Add your container ID which you can get from the Tag Manager interface to the YML config.
 It takes the format GTM-XXXXX, however you don't need to include the GTM part.

 ```yml
 CyberDuck\GTM\GTM